Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 > The Regen protocol serves people and planet by harnessing markets, science and technology.

-There is a reciprocol nature and pattern integrity that coalesces these components.
-At different moments in the networks evoloutiton priorities need to shift between short term subsistance needs to longer term social impact.
-The goal posts are constantly moving and this has implications for the prioritisation of our distribution efforts.
+Do you notice a reciprocol nature and pattern integrity coalescing these components?

+---